-Do people say they find you difficult to interact with?
-Have you been labeled narcissistic?
-Accused of having a borderline personality disorder?
-Or do people in your inner circle manifest those traits?
+Do people say they find you difficult to interact with because of your hyper-emotional emotional reactivity, particularly when you are at home?
+Or do people in your inner circle manifest excessive emotional outbursts?

 If you and/or your partner have these tendencies, habits or stances, here's some suggestions for launching a growth spurt that can increase the sunshine, decrease the storms, sustain longer connections in your relationships at home and at work, and make you more likely to succeed as a marriage partner.